Finding a Co-op Job

 - "Resume Drop" Employers that are not able to interview students on campus can receive student resumes through JobLink.
 Job descriptions for these employer's open positions can be accessed through JobLink.
 If your skills match the employer's needs, you can opt to submit your electronic resume through this process.
 Once again, be sensitive to deadlines which can vary by employer.

 If you are unable to connect with the employer you'd like to work for through open schedule interviews, pre-select interviews or the resume drop, you may:

-- network with employers during the Corporate Career Days that are scheduled each semester.
-Check the CCPD Calendar, the Google Calendar or the events page on your JobLink Desktop for more details.
+- Network with employers during the Corporate Career Days that are scheduled each semester.
+Check the CCPD Calendar or the events page on your JobLink Desktop for more details.

-- attend employer informational meetings (again, see the CCPD Calendar for dates) and speak with the employer representative after the presentation.
+- Attend employer informational meetings and speak with the employer representative after the presentation.